catseye/Wanda/Wanda.md

 Computational class
 -------------------

-If we stop here, what kinds of things can Wanda compute?

-And, in fact, let's stop here for now and call what we have to far **Core Wanda**, and ask: what kinds of things can Core Wanda compute?
+We can ask ourselves: if we stop here (and perhaps call what we've got so far **Core Wanda**), what kinds of things can we compute with it?

-We've already seen it can compute factorial, which means it's moderately powerful — but that by itself doesn't mean it's Turing-complete.

-It's well-known that with a strict stack discipline, you only have a push-down automaton, not a Turing machine.
-However, we don't have that, in two ways.
-One, `swap` violates the strict stack discipline, as it allows the program to access the top two elements of the stack arbitrarily.
-Two, we haven't said if the stack elements come from a finite set or not — if they're unbounded integers, you can use that fact, plus `swap`, to build a [2-register machine][].
+Well, we have a stack discipline, and it's well-known that if you have a strict stack discipline you have a push-down automaton, not a Turing machine.

+But we don't have a strict stack discipline — we have `swap`, so we have arbitrary access to two registers, and if they can contain unbounded values, we can build a [2-register machine][].

 So let's say integers on the stack are bounded (say, 32-bit signed integers by default), to exclude that possibility.